jmiguelr/grails-image-indirect-plugin/README.md

 More (short) info:

-This grails plugin adds a new tag  <ii:imageTag /> which will allow your application serve images on your filesystem which are outside your application context.
+This grails plugin adds a new tag  &lt;ii:imageTag /&gt; which will allow your application serve images on your filesystem which are outside your application context.
 I know.
 You could do it with some Apache (or other webServer) tricks, but sometimes this approach can be very convenient.

-** Use by example **
+<h2>Use by example</h2>

 Simplest use: